-In short, your chances of winning will greatly increase if you carefully collect and prepare your evidence.
+In short, your chances of winning in small claims court will greatly increase if you carefully collect and prepare your evidence.
 Depending on the facts of your case, a few of the evidentiary tools you can use to convince the judge you are right include:

-Letters from eyewitnesses should first state who the witness is and then establish how, where, and when she saw (heard, smelled, or touched) important events or evidence.
+Letters from eyewitnesses should first state who the witness is and then establish how, where, and when the witness saw (heard, smelled, or touched) important events or evidence.

 Re: John Swift vs. Peter Petrakos